AndyHaas/Salesforce_Project_Management/wiki/Development-Guide.md

 #### Best Practices

-- âœ… Use `@api` for public properties
+-  Use `@api` for public properties
-- âœ… Use `@wire` for data loading
+-  Use `@wire` for data loading
-- âœ… Handle errors gracefully
+-  Handle errors gracefully
-- âœ… Provide loading states
+-  Provide loading states
-- âœ… Use Lightning Message Service for cross-component communication
+-  Use Lightning Message Service for cross-component communication
-- âœ… Optimize for performance
+-  Optimize for performance

 ### HTML Templates